bruno-edo/chaordic-ds-challenge/README.md

 If you only wish to know how to run the code, and understand what's being done by it, jump to the **Understanding the Code** section of this document.

-> **Note:**
+> **Notes:**
 >
-> The tools and processes described here were performed under a Windows 7 environment.
+> - The tools and processes described here were performed under a Windows 7 environment.
 The code should work on Linux, but it's possible that a few lines of code may have to be changed.
+>
+> - Python 3.6 was used and compatibility with Python 2 is not assured.

 ----------